petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/dispatch-framework/creating-a-new-dispatch-task-executor.md

 1. [**`DispatchTaskExecutor`**](https://github.com/liferay/liferay-portal/blob/master/modules/apps/dispatch/dispatch-api/src/main/java/com/liferay/dispatch/executor/DispatchTaskExecutor.java): Implement the `DispatchTaskExecutor` interface or extend an implementation of it (e.g., ``BaseDispatchTaskExecutor``).

       ```{important}
-      Implementations of the `DispatchTaskExecutor` interface must handle status logs for Dispatch tasks, because the Dispatch framework depends on those logs to control the concurrent execution of tasks.
+      Implementations of the `DispatchTaskExecutor` interface must handle status logs for Job Scheduler tasks, because the framework depends on those logs to control the concurrent execution of tasks.

-      For your convenience, Liferay provides the `BaseDispatchTaskExecutor` abstract [class](https://github.com/liferay/liferay-portal/blob/master/modules/apps/dispatch/dispatch-api/src/main/java/com/liferay/dispatch/executor/BaseDispatchTaskExecutor.java) that logs the Dispatch task's status as `IN PROGRESS`, `SUCCESSFUL`, or `FAILED`.
+      For your convenience, Liferay provides the `BaseDispatchTaskExecutor` abstract [class](https://github.com/liferay/liferay-portal/blob/master/modules/apps/dispatch/dispatch-api/src/main/java/com/liferay/dispatch/executor/BaseDispatchTaskExecutor.java) that logs the Job Scheduler task's status as `IN PROGRESS`, `SUCCESSFUL`, or `FAILED`.
       ```

 1. **Methods**: If you're implementing the `DispatchTaskExecutor` interface directly, override its `execute()` method to implement custom logic.
 If instead you're extending the ``BaseDispatchTaskExecutor`` abstract class, override its `doExecute()` method.